top of page

 Does this mean dyslexia is more common than we thought?

 Not necessarily more common, but better understood.
-The new definition recognizes that dyslexia varies in how it shows up and how severe it can be, which helps more children get identified early.
+Not necessarily.
+The new definition simply recognizes the full range of how dyslexia can appear, which helps more children get identified earlier.

 What should parents do next?